abusafa/new-inspector/SAFETYCHECK_USECASES_AND_UAT.md

 - [ ] User training is scheduled
 - [ ] Rollback plan is prepared
 - [ ] Post-launch monitoring plan is active
+- [ ] Hypercare period is defined (2 weeks post-launch with heightened monitoring)
+- [ ] On-call rotation is established for critical issues
+- [ ] User feedback collection mechanism is in place

 ---